SameerNadaf/iOS-InterView-Preparation/Files/Architectura-And-Design.md

 <details>
   <summary>Answer</summary>

-**Dependency Injection (DI)** is a design principle where an object receives its dependencies from an external source rather than creating them itself.
+Dependency Injection (DI) is a design principle where an object receives its dependencies from an external source rather than creating them itself.
+This makes the code more flexible, testable, and maintainable.

 **Example:**